 How Does Epilogue Compare?

-Willful stands out for its availability.
-On top of being available in Ontario, B.C., Saskatchewan, Alberta and Manitoba, Willful is also available in Quebec (which most online wills in Canada are not), as well as Nova Scotia and New Brunswick.
-Epilogue is not yet available in those latter three provinces.
-Willful also has a unique Family Plan option, which allows up to six people to do a full will with power of attorney and a living will at a reduced cost.
+Epilogue is available in nine provinces in Canada, which include Ontario, B.C., Saskatchewan, Alberta, Manitoba, New Brunswick, Nova Scotia, Newfoundland and Labrador and Prince Edward Island.
+Willful is available in eight provinces, including Ontario, B.C., Saskatchewan, Alberta, Manitoba, Nova Scotia, New Brunswick, and is also available in Quebec (which most online Wills in Canada are not).
+Willful also has a unique Family Plan option, which allows up to six people to do a full Will with Power of Attorney and a living Will at a reduced cost.

-Epilogue scores points for the fact that it’s the only online will in the country that was created by experienced estate lawyers, so the documentation is very detailed and thorough.
-Epilogue also offers a resource-rich Learn Center that provides in-depth information on anything you want to know about wills.
-Finally, Epilogue is the only online will provider that lets you include an RESP in your estate plans, and the only online will provider that includes the appropriate affidavits with your will, depending on the province where you live (for example, the Affidavit of Execution in Ontario).
+Epilogue scores points for the fact that it’s the only Online Will in the country that was created by experienced estate lawyers, so the documentation is very detailed and thorough.
+Epilogue also offers a resource-rich Learn Center that provides in-depth information on anything you want to know about Wills.
+Finally, Epilogue is the only Online Will provider that lets you include RESP in your estate plans and the only Online Will provider that includes the appropriate affidavits with your Will depending on the province where you live (for example, the Affidavit of Execution in Ontario).

 Additionally, the two companies offer their products at different price points.
-Epilogue’s standalone will costs $139 (or $229 for a couple), compared to $99 for Willful (Willful does not have a basic plan for couples).
-With Epilogue, a complete estate plan package, which includes a will, a power of attorney for property and personal care costs $179 ($289 per couple).
-Willful charges $149 for an estate planning package with power of attorney and living will or $250 for a couple if you choose the family plan.
+Epilogue’s standalone Will costs $139 (or $229 for a couple), compared to $99 for Willful (Willful does not have a basic plan for couples).
+With Epilogue, a complete estate plan package, which includes a Will, a Power of Attorney for Property and Personal Care costs $179 ($289 per couple).
+Willful charges $189 for an estate planning package with Power of Attorney and living Will or $329 for a couple if you choose the family plan.

 Willful and Epilogue Price Comparison

 Signing up for Epilogue is easy.
-Just head to the home page and select the “Get Started” icon.
+Just head to the home page and select the “Start my Will” button.

-At this point, you’ll need to decide if you want just a will or if you also want to create incapacity planning documents (called Powers of Attorney in Ontario).
-A power of attorney is used in cases where you’re incapacitated through accident or illness and need someone else to make decisions about your healthcare and finances.
-It’s a good idea to have a power of attorney who you trust to take care of your interests when you can’t.
-With Epilogue, you can select a POA for your finances, as well as one for your healthcare.
+At this point, you’ll need to decide if you want just a Will or if you also want to create incapacity planning documents (called Powers of Attorney in Ontario).
+A Power of Attorney is used in cases where you’re incapacitated (for example, through accident or illness) and need someone else to make decisions about your healthcare and finances.
+It’s a good idea to have a Power of Attorney who you trust to take care of your interests when you can’t.
+With Epilogue, you can select a POA for your finances, as well as one for your Healthcare.

 You’ll also get the chance to make arrangements for your pets.

-In the next section, you’re asked how you want to distribute and divide your money, belongings and other assets.
+Eventually, you’ll be asked how you want to distribute and divide your money, belongings, and other assets.
 You’ll also have the opportunity to donate to charity.
 You can also decide to divide up your assets and spread them between several people and charities.

 You’ll also choose an executor.
-An executor is someone who will essentially manage your entire will and estate planning process.
+An executor is someone who will essentially manage the estate administration process after you pass.

 Finally, you can determine whether you want life-sustaining treatment in an emergency.

 Once completed, you can review your documents and pay.
-You must print out the documents and follow the detailed signing instructions for your witnesses.
-You will then have a legally binding will and power of attorney.
+You must print out the documents and follow the detailed signing instructions.
+You will then have a legally binding Will and Power of Attorney.
 You don’t need to send back the documents because Epilogue does not store the signed copies.
 Instead, it’s up to you to keep them in a safe place and tell others where to find them after you pass away.

 Final Call: Is Epilogue Worth It?